yuhsuanyeh/BiFuse/README.md

 **```--path```** is the folder path of your own testing images.  <br>
 **```--crop```** is **True** or **False** which decides whether discard the invalid region or not. <br>

-If you don't need to change anything, you can simply run
+If you don't need to change anything, you can simply run:
 ```
 python main.py
 ```